The Hills (TV series): Timeline of cast members

-Story-lines
+Storylines

 In its series premiere, The Hills first introduced Lauren Conrad, who moved from Laguna Beach, California to Los Angeles to pursue a career in the fashion industry.
 She and her housemate Heidi Montag originally planned to attend the Fashion Institute of Design & Merchandising, though the latter left the college after receiving employment with Bolthouse Productions.
 Montag befriended their neighbor Audrina Patridge, while Conrad bonded with her fellow Teen Vogue intern Whitney Port.
 The remainder of the first season highlighted romantic relationships, including Montag's and Patridge's brief relationships with Jordan Eubanks and Brian Drolet respectively.
 The season concluded with Conrad's rejection of a summertime internship in Paris to reunite with her former boyfriend Jason Wahler.
 Consequentially, Port was offered and accepted the position in Conrad's place.

 By the beginning of the second season, Conrad and Wahler had ended their relationship, while Montag began dating Spencer Pratt.
 Montag increasingly spent more time with Pratt and neglected her friendship with Conrad, which placed a strain on the pair's friendship.
 Consequentially, Conrad strengthened her relationship with her friend Lo Bosworth and took a romantic interest in Pratt's friend Brody Jenner.
 Montag and Pratt moved into an apartment together in the season finale, at which point Patridge became Conrad's new housemate.

 In the third season, Conrad ended her friendship with Montag after suspecting that she and Pratt fabricated rumors of a sex tape involving herself and Wahler.
-The ensuing feud between the women became a central focus of the series, and was carried through each subsequent season in which Conrad appeared.
+The ensuing feud between the women became a central focus of the series and was carried through each subsequent season in which Conrad appeared.
 Montag and Pratt became engaged, while Patridge resumed a turbulent romantic relationship with her friend Justin "Justin Bobby" Brescia.
 After Conrad established companionships with Jenner and his friend Frankie Delgado, Pratt severed ties with both men.

 In light of the building feud, Spencer's sister Stephanie Pratt initially took a disliking to Conrad.
 However, she later apologized to Conrad for an earlier confrontation, and the pair became friends.
 Their relationship put a burden on Pratt's relationship with her brother and Montag, who reacted by beginning to alienate her.
 Conrad and Port eventually left their positions at Teen Vogue after receiving employment from Kelly Cutrone's PR firm People's Revolution.
-By the end of the season, Conrad and Patridge had moved out of their apartment and purchased a home, with new housemate Bosworth becoming a distancing factor between the former two.
+By the end of the season, Conrad and Patridge had left their apartment and purchased a home, with new housemate Bosworth becoming a distancing factor between the former two.